jfrank-summit/auto-id/docs/problem/auto-id-problem-statement.md

 - Artifacts and long‑running task updates benefit from detached signatures for auditability and dispute resolution
 - Stateless interactions and streaming favor lightweight, cacheable verification materials
 - Prefer storing artifacts and evidentiary materials on the Autonomys DSN via Auto Drive using CIDs; treat this as permanent storage "off" the registry chain
+- Billing integration: advertise payments policy and `billingEndpoints` in the Agent Card; authenticate processor webhooks with JWT; bind invoices/receipts to A2A `task.id` and include transaction references when applicable

 ### Minimal viable identity (MVI) for Auto‑ID